manwar/perlweeklychallenge-club/challenge-272/atschneid/README.md

 What I like most about this challenge is it finally gives us a way to directly compare programming languages.
 Now if someone asks if Raku is better than Perl I can say 37 > 30 so yes!

 This is a cool one.
 I could imagine some variation of this being used to encrypt messages somehow.
-Maybe if we kept is as list.

 Let's see some code

 ### Perl

+Here is the Perl function that does basically all the work.

 ```perl
 sub sum_char_abs_diff ($s) {